Casimir Force for the ${\mathbb C}P^{N-1}$ Model: Model, method, and solutions

-For the case of the infinite line, it has also been shown that the BCS solution corresponds to the confining phase, whereas the normal solution corresponds to the Higgs phase, although the latter is prohibited for the case of infinite systems.
-Here, for the case of a finite system, we shall refer to the phase corresponding to $\Delta_{\mathrm{BCS}}$ as the confining phase and to $\Delta_{\mathrm{Normal}}$ as the Higgs phase.
+For the case of the infinite line, it has also been shown that the BCS solution corresponds to the confining phase, whereas the normal solution corresponds to the Higgs phase, which is inhibited by Coleman-Marmin-Wagner (CMW) theorem.
+In the case of infinite line, the gap equation (\ref{eq2}) has no physical solution due to the lack of an infrared cutoff for the normal solution \cite{Milekhin:2016fai} and it is consistent with the CMW theorem.
+Here, for the case of a finite system, we shall refer to the phase corresponding to $\Delta_{\mathrm{BCS}}$ as the confining phase and we only consider the case of the confining phase.
 By using the mapping (\ref{lambdamap}) and (\ref{sigmamap}), we obtain exact self-consistent solutions